ARGF0RCE/AI-ML-Project/README.md

     npm install
     ```

-4. Start the server
+4. Start both the React and Express servers
     ```bash
-    node index.js
+    npm start
     ```

-5. The server will start on `http://localhost:3000`.
-Open it in a web browser to access the dashboard.
+5. The React app will start on `http://localhost:5173` and the Express server will run in parallel.
+Open the React app in a web browser to access the dashboard.

 ## Usage